oscarkremer/pymentor/README.md

 # Mentor

-Mentor is a Python library for implementing the direct and inverse kinematics of the Mentor Didactic Robotic Arm, as shown in the work
-"A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot", published and presented in the Latin American Robotics Symposium, 2019.
+Mentor is a Python library to implement a computational model of the Mentor Didactic Robotic Arm.
+This model was first published in the work *A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot*.
+The library includes:

+* Direct kinematics based on Denavit-Hartenberg parameters, passing variables from cartesian coordinate space to joint space.
+* Inverse kinematics to encounter joint angles based on position and orientation matrix.
+* Excepion and error treatment in case of impossible position/orientation pairs.
+* Method to deal with alpha, beta and gamma angles to encounter orientation 3x3 matrix.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mentor.

 ```bash
 pip install mentor